-Accounting & Finance in Business Leaders to Gather in Singapore Later this Month
+ACCOUNTING & FINANCE IN BUSINESS LEADERS TO GATHER IN SINGAPORE LATER THIS MONTH

-Singapore, Sep 8, 2022 - (ACN Newswire) - The Accounting & Finance Show Singapore finally returns to Singapore in person this 20-21 September 2022.
-This is the first in-person edition of the event since 2019, following multiple virtual editions during the pandemic and marks the first time this community has been able to gather at scale in the region.
+SINGAPORE, Sept.
+8, 2022 /PRNewswire/ -- The Accounting & Finance Show Singapore finally returns to Singapore in person this 20-21 September 2022.
+This is the first in-person edition of the event since 2019, following multiple virtual editions during the pandemic and marks the first time this community being able to gather at scale in the region.

 Over 2,000 SME & enterprise finance leaders, accountants in practice, accountants in business and bookkeepers will be in attendance at Singapore's Suntec Convention & Exhibition Centre to reconnect, discover the latest innovations in finance for business and learn how to run their companies better or more effectively advise their clients.

-"After two virtual editions in 2020 and 2021, it's fantastic to finally be able to bring this community back together under one roof," says Laura Binns, General Manager at Terrapinn.
-"During the last two years, there has been an unbelievable amount of progress as more companies than ever before were forced to accelerate their digitization.
-Now is the time to cement those innovations and explore what more we can do to prepare our businesses for the future."
+"After two virtual editions in 2020 and 2021, it's fantastic to finally be able to bring this community back together under one roof", says Laura Binns, General Manager at Terrapinn.
+"During the last two years, there has been an unbelievable amount of progress as more companies than ever before were forced to accelerate their digitisation.
+Now is the time to cement those innovations and explore what more we can do to prepare our businesses for the future".

 Over 80 sponsors, exhibitors and partners will be in attendance, showcasing the latest innovations in accounting software, finance management tools and helping attendees transform and streamline their working practices, including Title Sponsor Xero (returning for the 5th year running), Diamond Sponsor Aspire and Platinum Sponsor Spenmo.